-In 1936 when Social Security took effect, the average wages per person in the U.S. was under $2000 a year, the average cost of a new house was $4100 a year, and, "Hey Buddy, can you spare a dime?”
-Than you could choose between buying a loaf of bread and a gallon of gasoline.
+In 1936 when Social Security took effect, the average wages per person in the U.S. was under $2,000 a year, the average cost of a new house was $4,100, and, "Hey Buddy, can you spare a dime?”
+Then you could choose between buying a loaf of bread and a gallon of gasoline.

 By the mid 1950’s, Congress knew they had a problem on their hands.
 Social Security was never designed to address these kinds of birth rate numbers or inflation prices and would not provide a workable stand-alone “national pension”.
 Starting in 1956, Congress, working with the Internal Revenue Service, began passing social legislation that was designed to entice Americans to save money for retirement to add to their Social Security benefits.
 This is why IRA, Keogh and 401K retirement plans were created, because today 10,000 Baby Boomers are turning age 62 every day!